Updates (April 2026 to June 2026)

 The network list is attached to a policy version that has not yet been activated.

 The updated policy version is then activated.
-Akamai does not allow editing of an already activated policy version.
+Akamai does not allow editing an already-activated policy version.

 The Policy ID and Network List ID used in the integration must reference active and associated configurations.